ClickCease

 Fallen Arches in the Feet: Everything You Need To Know

+Examining the structure of a normal adult foot reveals a visible upward arch in the midsole.
+This is because a network of tendons is constantly pulling the 26 small bones in the foot toward each other.
 However, some adult feet don’t have much of an arch, if any is present at all.
-This condition, known as fallen arches, happens when the tendons weaken and can’t exert enough force to maintain the natural curve.
+This condition, known as fallen arches in the feet, happens when the tendons weaken and can’t exert enough force to maintain the natural curve.
 Over time, this can lead to widespread pain and a host of other symptoms.

 To learn more about the consequences of fallen arches and the treatments available for them, keep reading through this guide.